 Malan White

-Malan White is an experienced article writer with many years of experience in the field.
+Malan White is an article writer with many years of experience in the field.
 He is one of the best writers on our site.
-Malan has gained a lot of knowledge about writing articles, mainly about business news.
-He is also a top fan of the Shark Tank TV show and enjoys watching it in his free time.
+Malan has gained much knowledge about business news and is also a top fan of the Shark Tank TV show.
+He enjoys watching it in his free time.

 View All Articles